 The initiative is open to all teaching institutions globally and is addressed to youth ages 12-18.

 - Launch of the “Youth Safeguard Peace Initiative” on 28 June 2014.

-- Activities can be chosen by the participating institutions and shall take place worldwide in schools and educational institutions, in particular on 21 September of the years 2014 to 2018, the date of the International Peace Day proclaimed by the United Nations.
+- Activities can be chosen by the participating institutions and take place worldwide in schools and educational institutions, in particular on 21 September of the years 2014 to 2018, the date of the International Peace Day proclaimed by the United Nations.
 In general, activities should be linked to underwater cultural heritage, but also artist’s work or work focused on contemporary events may be part of the initiative.

-- Partner School Exchanges shall allow partner schools in the various participating countries to debate about the importance of peace, this will ideally involve addressing special case studies on underwater cultural heritage from WWI and discussing the individual fates of the persons involved.
+- Partner School Exchanges allow partner schools in the various participating countries to debate about the importance of peace, this will ideally involve addressing special case studies on underwater cultural heritage from WWI and discussing the individual fates of the persons involved.